fiatjaf/z/aa9d0a2c.md

 The event has shown that:

-1) Bitcoin Core ultimately rests on the hands of a couple maintainers and they decide what goes on the GitHub repository and the binary releases that will be downloaded by thousands;
+1) Bitcoin Core ultimately rests on the hands of a couple maintainers and they decide what goes on the GitHub repository[^pr-merged-very-quickly] and the binary releases that will be downloaded by thousands;
 2) Bitcoin Core is susceptible to social attacks;
 2) "More eyes on code" don't matter, as these extra eyes can be ignored and dismissed.